shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- 14 (imagery): listening inside a tonescape
+  - tonescapes_0 neutral tonescape by itself
+  - inside_a_tonescape
+  - tonescapes_3 anchor, higher, lower ACTIVE (3 notes in one tonescape)
 - Hearing notes inside a tonescape
 - Anchor-higher-lower **active**
+- No notation for this one.
+Just active anchor, higher, lower recording.
+And free listening inside the tonescape.
 - And speaking of developing control of what we hear, our next tonescapes is to hear the note *inside* the tonescape.
 Start by listening to the static sound changing.
 Then demo the "inside a tonescape," then try the Tonescapes 3 recording.
 Once you've got that, the two higher and two lower is a sheet of notation, with an anchor clef, that you can flip upside down.